BitCurator/bitcurator-access-webtools/README.md

   * git clone https://github.com/kamwoods/dimac

-Running the sample program is easy.
+Running the sample program is easy (but you probably want to check the dependencies in the next section before continuing).
 First, you'll need to tell the Flask application where the directory containing your disk images is.

   * cd dimac/dimac